ConstantinLiviu/50-Projects-in-50-days---HTML-CSS-JavaScript/Day 43 - Feedback UI Design/README.md

     Possible updates:
      - allow users to send written feedback;
-     - provide an input field to be contacted for additional info;
+     - provide an input field to be contacted for additional info if the review is negative or a suggestions field if the review is neutral;

     Version 2.0:
     *TBA*